nachocaru/xaprb.com/content/blog/2006-06-14-how-to-re-index-a-large-database-table.md

 ---
 title: How to re-index a large database table
-author: Baron Schwartz
-excerpt: "<p>In recent articles I explained how I've optimized queries on some large tables at my current employer, and how I've written archiving and purging jobs to trim the tables down to a manageable size.
-This article explains how I re-indexed some of those tables without taking the server offline.</p>"
-layout: post
 permalink: /2006/06/14/how-to-re-index-a-large-database-table/
 description:
   - "Gives concrete strategies for re-indexing a table when it's too large to alter through the usual means."